Elachistine Moths of Australia)

 The Caterpillars of this species are smooth, long, and thin, with a pointed head and tail.
 The caterpillars are grey with a dark head and thorax.
 Abdominal segments 6,7,and 8 are black.
 The caterpillars can display a bright orange and black pattern.
 The caterpillars have been found feeding on

-The caterpillars bore downwards into a leaf of their foodplant creating a translucent yellowish mine between the upper and lowers skins of the leaf.
+The caterpillars bore downwards into a leaf of their foodplant creating a translucent yellowish mine between the upper and lower skins of the leaf.
 The mine is initially narrow, and broadens as the caterpillar matures, reaching a length of up to 12 cms.

 When mature: the caterpillar exits the mine and forms a naked pupa attached to an adjacent leaf by a silk girdle and some hooks on the underside of the pupa.